Storm Alert

 Space Forecasting Center

-Space Weather Forecast Center
+Space Forecasting Center (NOAA/SWPC)

-SEC receives space weather data from many different satellites and ground-based stations around the world.
+SWPC receives space weather data from many different satellites and ground-based stations around the world.
 Forecasters track Sunspots, map coronal holes and provide a detailed description of all active regions visible on the solar disk.

 Hydrogen-Alpha WavelengthThe face of the turbulent Sun, as seen here in Hydrogen-alpha wavelengths, is far more violent than most people suppose.
 Hydrogen-alpha is an absorption line of neutral hydrogen in the red part of the visible spectrum.
 It is used to characterize solar flares, filaments, prominences, and the fine structure of active regions. (click here to learn more about these features)